Leptobrachium/Gpshing/README.md

 ## Overview

 This repository provides a freely available and user-friendly acoustic classifier for detecting the invasive cane toad (*Rhinella marina*) across Australia.
-The classifier was developed using BirdNET, a deep-learning-based species recognition algorithm, and trained on a large-scale passive acoustic monitoring (PAM) dataset from the Australian Acoustic Observatory (A2O).
+The classifier was developed using BirdNET, a deep-learning-based sound recognition algorithm, and trained on a large-scale passive acoustic monitoring (PAM) dataset from the Australian Acoustic Observatory (A2O).

 ## Workflow